 Meet Our Team

-Director of Youth Engagement
+Senior Director of Jewish Learning and Youth Engagement

-Assistant Director of Youth Engagement
+Director of Inclusion

 Liz Corman Shiro

-Liz Corman Shiro is a passionate Jewish Educator.
-She has worked in various Jewish programs in the Boston area and received her Master’s Degree in Jewish Education from Hebrew College.
+Jewish Educator.
+Liz received her Master’s Degree in Jewish Education from Hebrew College.
 Most recently Liz was the Education Director at Temple Tifereth Israel in Malden and an Instructional Assistant at Striar Hebrew Academy of Sharon.
-She is very excited to be a part of the Temple Shalom Educational team as the SHACHARIT Director.
+She is very excited to be leading the Temple Shalom Educational team as the SHACHARIT Director.

 When she isn’t working, Liz volunteers as a Big Sister for Jewish Big Brother and Big Sister and sits on the Board of the Synagogue Council of Massachusetts.
 She enjoys listening to music, skyping with her twin and nieces and spending time with family and friends.
 Liz lives in Sharon with her husband Lee, and their twin daughters, Rose and Eliana.